Something to keep the juices going.

 By the way – I did one cookbook (with Melanie Grundmann and Claudia Frickemeier), it`s about what the Dandys ate in the 19th century. see here

-Cooking at restaurant JAJA
+Cooking at JAJA

 co-working chefs: Daniel Salomon, Christian Crepaldi, Pierre Lejeune, Avishay Cohen